 In these challenging and uncertain times, our solicitors are coming up with novel and interesting ways of ensuring we can still provide our Wills service to clients as safely as possible.

 The current law still requires a Will to be signed in the presence of two witnesses to be valid.
 However, this presents a challenge with the present social distancing measures and when clients are self-isolating at home.

-Claire Clarke, Wills, Trusts and Probate Associate at Hegarty Solicitors Oakham, offers advice to clients thinking of updating or making a Will during these unprecedented times.
+Abigail Mehta, Wills, Trusts and Probate Solicitor at Hegarty Solicitors Oakham, offers advice to clients thinking of updating or making a Will during these unprecedented times.

 Over the garden fence

 Over the last few weeks, our solicitors have improvised.
 From signing and witnessing Wills over the garden fence, to a make-shift office on a client’s driveway, there have been several unusual ways we have ensured our clients have an up to date and valid Will.

 We recognise that it is, perhaps, as important as ever to have a Will in place to ensure your estate passes in accordance with your wishes on your death and that your existing arrangements are up to date.
 Equally, it is important to ensure that your Will is valid and meets your requirements.
 We may not currently be able to follow the traditional route; however, it is possible to prepare Wills and obtain bespoke advice as needed from a qualified solicitor.Contact Us to Make or Update Your Will

 You can still update or make a Will even during these difficult times